-Concepts from geometry, probability, statistics, trigonometry, analytical geometry, discrete mathematics, and calculus.
+Concepts from geometry, probability, statistics, trigonometry, analytic geometry, discrete mathematics, and calculus.
 Use of mathematics in modeling our world and techniques for teaching mathematics are emphasized.
-Prerequisite: Admission to the Professional Education Program and MTH 3303 Mathematics for Secondary Teachers II with a grade of 'C' or better.
+Prerequisite: Admission to the Professional Education Program and MTH 3303 with a grade of 'C' or better.